AhmadRafiee/DevOps_Certification/argocd/ReadMe.md

 [🔝 Back to Top](#table-of-contents)

-## Add a sample application to the damavand cluster using a helm chart with `argocd` commands
+## Add a sample application to the damavand cluster using a kustomize with `argocd` commands

 ```bash
 # login argocd command to cluster damavand